-Being fast online was always important and it still stays that way.
-Research of Think With Google2 shows that 53% of all users abandones a website when loading takes longer than 3 seconds.
+Being fast online was always relevant, and it still stays that way.
+Research of Think With Google2 shows that 53% of all users abandon a website when loading takes longer than 3 seconds.
 And users only spend 2 to 3 minutes on a website3.
-The newest update of Google Pagespeed (an algorithm of Google used to score your website by its speed) also has a big impact on mobile websites.
-So it is very important to focus on mobile speed!
+The newest update of Google Pagespeed (an algorithm of Google used to score your website by its speed) also has a significant impact on mobile sites.
+So it is crucial to focus on mobile speed!

 Online users want to find the things they’re looking for as quickly as they possibly can.
-Above the fold content, the content someone sees without scrolling, is crucial!
+Above the fold content, the content someone sees without scrolling is crucial!
 Not only online users, Google too wants your website to load only the content seen at that very moment.
-Make sure your above the fold content is worthy and shows clear call to action buttons, so visitors of your website can easily complete tasks important to your business.
+Make sure your above the fold content is worthy and shows clear call to action buttons, so visitors of your website can quickly complete tasks relevant to your business.
 This content has to be loaded first, while the other content loads in the background.

 If you want your website to load even faster, you can also use Accelerated Mobile Pages (AMP).
-This is a ‘simple’ version of your website, so your website is loaded faster and more mobile friendly.
-These AMP pages are shown in Google searches, so the searching internet users can find their information even faster.
+This is a ‘simple’ version of your website, so your site is loaded faster and more mobile-friendly.
+These AMP pages are shown in Google searches so that the searching internet users can find their information even faster.

-Phones are not longer only being used for visiting websites, calling or messaging.
-More often you see phones used as a wallet or virtual (voice)assistant.
+Phones are no longer only being used for visiting websites, calling, or messaging.
+More often, you see phones used as a wallet or virtual (voice)assistant.
 ComScore even expects that in 2020 50% of all searches are by using voice.
 So make sure you optimize your website for voice search.
-In this article we tell you more about this.
+In this article, we tell you more about this.

-Not only is the phone used as a physical wallet, payments in webshops too are done more and more by using the phone.
-Nowadays almost 60% of all the e-commerce is via mobile4.
-This is a huge difference compared to 2013.
-In that year we wrote an article about mobile trends too and numbers showed not even 20% of all smartphone users did a payment via mobile.
-The trust we have in our phones has clearly grown a lot!
-So if you have a webshop, make sure it’s visible online and mobile friendly.
+Not only is the phone used as a physical wallet, but payments in webshops are also made more and more by using the phone.
+Nowadays, almost 60% of all e-commerce is via mobile4.
+This is a vast difference compared to 2013.
+In that year, we wrote an article about mobile trends too, and numbers showed not even 20% of all smartphone users made a payment via mobile.
+The trust we have in our phones has grown a lot!
+So if you have a webshop, make sure it’s visible online and mobile-friendly.
 Show content on mobile the right way and add popular online payment methods to grow your conversions.

 Do you want your website to be functional and fast for mobile?
-At Sterc we try to act fast when we hear about updates like Google Pagespeed.
-That’s why we’ve found several solutions to enhance the speed of your mobile website, so you can get a high Pagespeed score again.
+At Sterc, we try to act fast when we hear about updates like Google Pagespeed.
+That’s why we’ve found several solutions to enhance the speed of your mobile website so that you can get a high Pagespeed score again.
 Want to know how?
 Contact us.